nslee333/cheat_sheet/linux.md

 chown -R nslee333:nslee333 <directory_name> -> recursively change the ownership / group ownership of all files in a dir

 chgrp nslee333 <directory_name> -> change group ownership

+netstat -l -> list listening ports on machine

+jq . -> sed for json, use it to format json output in terminal.